History of the Jews in Ohio: Distinguished Jews in 19th century Ohio

 The Jews of Ohio have taken a significant part in the public life of the state.
 In the American Civil War, 1,004 Jews were enrolled from Ohio, a number exceeded only by the Jewish contingent of New York.
 This fact points also to the relative size of the Jewish community in Ohio at that time.
 One of these soldiers, Marcus M. Spiegel, rose from the ranks to a colonel, and but for his untimely death would have become a brigadier general, for which rank he had been recommended.
-Two others—David Orbansky, Abraham Greenawalt, received the Medal of Honor, the highest military decoration for gallantry in action.
+Two others — David Orbansky and Abraham Greenawalt — received the Medal of Honor, the highest military decoration for gallantry in action.

 In political life also the Jews have been active.
 Joseph Jonas, Jacob Wolf, William Bloch, Daniel Wolf, Caspar Lowenstein, Harry M. Hoffheimer, Fred A. Johnson, Frederick S. Spiegel, Charles Fleischmann, Henry Mack, Alfred M. Cohen, and Max Silverberg have served in the state legislature.
 Julius Freiburg was a member of the convention to change the constitution.

 Jews have filled also many local offices, judicial and administrative, both through election and appointment.
-Of federal office-holders may be mentioned: Nathaniel Newburgh, appointed by President Cleveland as appraiser of merchandise, and Bernhard Bettman, appointed by President McKinley as collector of internal revenue.
+Of federal office-holders may be mentioned Nathaniel Newburgh, appointed by President Cleveland as appraiser of merchandise, and Bernhard Bettman, appointed by President McKinley as collector of internal revenue.